coding-to-music/gamedb/README.md

-# Game DB
+# Global Steam

 ### Processes

-Game DB is split into processes.
+Global Steam is split into processes.
 They are found in the ./cmd folder.
 To run a process, you can use the helper script:

 `./run frontend`, `./run backend` etc